Zer0-Jack: A Memory-efficient Gradient-based Jailbreaking Method for Black-box Multi-modal Large Language Models: Method

 Where $u$ is uniformly sampled from the standard Euclidean sphere and $\lambda >0 $ is the smoothing parameter~\citep{duchi2012randomized,yousefian2012stochastic,zhang2024dpzero}.
 Using this formula to estimate the gradient, we only need to get the output logits or probability, which is allowed for many commercial MLLMs~\citep{finlayson2024logits} and helps reduce memory usage because we do not need to calculate the real gradient by backpropagation anymore.
 It also has been proven that \cref{eq:zero_order} is an unbiased estimator of the real gradient~\citep{spall1992multivariate}.

-However, using \cref{eq:zero_order} directly as the gradient to optimize $\mathcal{Z}$ may suffer from the estimated errors caused by high dimension problems especially when the size of images is large~\citep{yue2023zeroth,zhang2024dpzero, nesterov2017random}.
+\textbf{Patch Decomposition} However, using \cref{eq:zero_order} directly as the gradient to optimize $\mathcal{Z}$ may suffer from the estimated errors caused by high-dimensional problems, especially when the size of images is large~\citep{yue2023zeroth,zhang2024dpzero, nesterov2017random}.
 The performance of zeroth-order optimization can be very bad with high-resolution images.
-To tackle this problem, we propose SPSA with a patch coordinate descent method~(SPSA-P) to reduce the influence of estimated error when dimensions are high.
+To tackle this problem, we propose a patch coordinate descent method to reduce the influence of estimated error when the dimensions are high.
 In detail, we utilize the idea of patches from the vision transformer~\citep{dosovitskiy2020image} and divide the original images into several patches:

-where $P_i$ represents the i-th patch for the image.
+where $P_i$ represents i-th patch for the image.
 Normally, we use $32 \times 32$ as the shape for each patch if the original image has the shape of $224 \times 224$.
-Then we will compute the gradient for each patch instead of the whole image by only perturbing $P_i$ at one iteration: